Bundaberg Rum: Sponsorship

 Bundaberg Rum is a major sponsor of the Australian Wallabies rugby union team and also sponsors the Bundaberg Rum Rugby Series.
 Bundaberg is also a sponsor of the NSW Waratahs.
 Bundaberg Rum sponsored the rugby league ANZAC Test till 2009.
 Bundaberg Rum signed a 5-year deal with the NRL to be the official dark rum of the NRL.
-They are also the naming-rights sponsor of NRL Friday Night Football.
+They are also the naming-rights sponsor for both NRL Super Saturday and the men's and women's Captain’s Challenge competitions.

 From 2009 until 2011, Bundaberg Rum sponsored V8 Supercar team Walkinshaw Racing.

 Recognition

 Bundaberg Rum has been distinguished with numerous awards.
 In 2011, Bundaberg Rum's Master Distillers' Collective rum was launched, with the first three releases, the 10 Year Old, Port Barrel and Golden Reserve, winning awards in the global stage.

 Advertising

 Bundaberg Rum has also been criticised for targeting its advertising towards young people and boys, through television commercials during NRL broadcasts, and other promotions.
 A series of advertisements featuring the Bundaberg Rum bear, a polar bear known as Bundy R. Bear, were produced by advertising agency Leo Burnett to align the product 'with a larrikin approach to Australian mateship'.
 The Bundaberg Rum bear first appeared in 1961.
 It was designed to soften rum's aggressive image and broaden its appeal from the traditional older male drinker to a more sociable audience.
 The advertisements have been cited as a favourite among Australia's youth.